AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/README.md

 # CUDA functions execution dependencies

-  In this report we research dependencies of execution time of functions in CUDA library.
+  In this report we research dependencies of execution time on functions in CUDA library.
   We measured execution time according to:
   * size of data vector
   * threds per block